robin-raymond/zax.io/flow-control.md

     return values
 }

-// the iterated type is treated as a range type and the values are iterated
+// an initialization statement is present; a range type is returned and the
-// based on the range's evaluation for array := returnAnArray ;; value : in reverseView(array)
+// values are iterated based on the range's evaluation for array := returnAnArray() ;; value : in reverseView(array)
-    print(value, array[0])    // will print values in reversed order, and "bird" each time
+    print(value, array[0])    // will print values in reversed order,
+                              // and "bird" each time
 ````